Skip To Main Content

 students performing a play

 Theater I is an entry level theater course offering a broad introduction to the theater arts.
 In this course, we will touch on numerous aspects of the theater, covering the basics in areas such as acting technique, improvisation, stage combat, stagecraft, and much more.
 The course will adapt each semester to the interests and knowledge level of those participating.
-This is a great option for students interested in seeing how much theater has to offer, or those who want to have some influence on how they will earn their Fine Arts credit.
+Those interested in pursuing more in-depth training are encouraged to repeat the course where they will be given specialized assignments based on their interests and goals.

 students performing a play